enstrong/webcam-gait-analysis/README.md

-# Pose-Controlled Gaming and What It Can Do for Healthcare
+# Webcam Gait Analysis and Gesture Control

 Real-time body tracking that replaces keyboard input with full-body movement, demonstrated on Subway Surfers.
 The same architecture detects asymmetric gait patterns associated with neurological and musculoskeletal disorders.